The Free Microsoft Forms Alternative

 No Microsoft 365 subscription needed

 Microsoft Forms requires a Microsoft 365 subscription for full access.
-Fomr is a standalone product — free to use, no subscription to any ecosystem required.
+Fomr is standalone and free to use without any subscription.

 Microsoft Forms offers a handful of background themes and no custom fonts.
-Fomr gives you 1700+ fonts, custom colors, backgrounds, logos, and a visual canvas editor — all free.
+Fomr lets you choose from 1,700+ fonts, set brand colors, add background images, and control the layout.

 Custom domains and white-labeling